-The Housing Ombudsman Service introduced a new Complaint Handling Code on July 20.
+The Housing Ombudsman Service introduced a new Complaint Handling Code in July 2020.
 The purpose of the code is to enable landlords to resolve complaints raised by their residents quickly and to use the learning from complaints to drive service improvements.

 We continue to meet the code but can improve on how we are meeting it.
 We will use our service improvement plan to help us get better.
 We will also carry out regular self-assessments with residents against the code and take appropriate action to ensure that our complaint handling is in line with the code.

 Housing Ombudsman Service